 The median sales price of a house in the United States is currently between $188,900- $279,500.
 There is such a large price range because many different factors can play into a home’s sales price.
 If you are looking to buy or sell soon, keep the following factors in mind when determining costs.

 The price of a home can vary depending on the location.
-A more populous area, like a downtown neighborhood or a highly sought after suburb, can boost the sales price because there is a high demand of borrowers wanting to live there.
+A more populous area, like a downtown neighborhood or a highly sought-after suburb, can boost the sales price because there is a high demand for borrowers wanting to live there.
 A less popular area, or even an up-and-coming neighborhood, may show lower home prices, even if the homes are similar in size to those in more expensive areas.

 A strong or weak economy can also impact home prices.
 When a strong economy is present, individuals and families may have a more secure financial mindset.
 With this in mind, buyers are more likely to feel comfortable obtaining a larger mortgage, which could lead to higher home prices.
 In an unstable economy, prices tend to be lower.